mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/04_What_is_missing.rst

 Check with others that these are not in Workbench or what command opens it.
 ===========================================================================
-You can not open dialoge boxes via the interpreter of script editor using funtions such as ``LoadDialog()``.
-This may limit the interactablity of scripts run through Workbench.
+You can not open dialog boxes via the interpreter or script editor using functions such as ``LoadDialog()``.
+This may limit the ability to interact with scripts run
+``
+through Workbench.

 getInstrumentView("workspace-name")